 Future Music Educators Honors Symposium

-The 2016 PMEA Future Music Educators Honors Symposium was held March 30th, 2016 – April 2nd, 2016, concurrent with the PMEA Annual Conference in Hershey.
+The 2016 PMEA Future Music Educators Honors Symposium (FMEHS) was held March 30th, 2016 – April 2nd, 2016, concurrent with the PMEA Annual Conference in Hershey.
 This year’s class was comprised of twelve outstanding high school seniors from across the state who will be heading to a college/university to major in music education.
 Here are thoughts from some of this year’s participants after completing the nearly three day long program.

 Top Row (Left to Right): Kristen Johnston, Brianna Kislak, Jenn Morris, Julia Plato, Marie Dykstra, Elizabeth Anderson, Gabrielle Garcia, Brittany Mogollon